mlsmithjr/transcoder/README.md

 ### Running

-Note that if using a list file as input, when the process is done that file will contain only those video files that failed to transcode, or it will be removed if all files were processed.
+Note that if using a list file (queue) as input, when the process is done that file will contain only those video files that failed to transcode, or it will be removed if all files were processed.
 So if you need to keep this file make a copy first.